Wuhan Greenland Center

-Wuhan Greenland Center is a 476 m tall skyscraper in Wuhan, China.
-The tower was originally planned to be 636 m, but it was redesigned mid-construction due to airspace regulations so its height does not exceed 502 m above ground level.
+Wuhan Greenland Center is a 476 m supertall Skyscraper in Wuhan, China.
+It is the ninth-tallest building in China and the fourteenth-tallest building in the world.
+The tower was originally planned to be 636 m, but was redesigned mid-construction due to airspace regulations so its height does not exceed 502 m above ground level.

 The building was designed by Adrian Smith + Gordon Gill Architecture in conjunction with Thornton Tomasetti Engineers won the design competition to build the tower for Greenland Group, a real estate developer owned by the Shanghai city government.
 Construction started in 2012 and had been put on-hold numerous times following the redesign in mid-2017 ranging from financial problems, to the COVID-19 pandemic.
-The building finally topped-out in late 2020 and was completed in 2022.
-The Wuhan Greenland Center is Central China's tallest building with a cost of US$ 4.5 billion, mostly due to the number of times it had been put on-hold.
+The building was structurally topped-out in 28 January 2019 and completed in 2022.
+The Wuhan Greenland Center is Central China's tallest building with a cost of US$4.5 billion, mostly due to the number of times it had been put on-hold.